djdallmann/GamingPCSetup/CONTENT/DOCS/POSTINSTALL/README.md

     [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Device Metadata]
     "PreventDeviceMetadataFromNetwork"=dword:00000001
     ```
+17. Restart your computer to ensure all settings are applied.
-17. Reconnect your network ethernet cable, continue onto the next process.
+18. Reconnect your network ethernet cable, continue onto the next process.